1. What does it mean to attend a Jesuit school?

 Back to Top.

 The TRANSFERmations Program has been designed specifically for transfer students and it is a six-week program that helps students get connected and successfully transfer to SLU.
-The program includes six students who volunteer to be transfer mentors; these students are here to answer questions and plan social programs that focus on transfer students.
-The program is six weeks long and each event has a different theme/focus (i.e. school spirit, service, exploring Saint Louis).
-It is our hope that by the end of this program a transfer student feels like a SLU student and is successful at navigating student services as well as academic challenges.
+The program includes five students who volunteer to be transfer mentors; these students are here to answer questions and plan social programs that focus on transfer students.
+The program is six weeks long in the fall semester (3 weeks for new students beginning in January) and the goal is to help transfer students quickly feel at home at SLU.
+It is our hope that by the end of this program a transfer student feels like a Billiken and is successful at navigating campus resources as well as academic challenges.

 Back to Top.